FeanorTheElf/he-ring/Readme.md

 Note that while this library is already quite optimized, it may not be fully competitive with other HE libraries that have existed for longer and thus received more optimization effort.
 Also, our goal of providing a modular toolkit of building blocks makes some kinds of optimizations more difficult, since components cannot always make as many assumptions on the input as they could if they only support a single HE scheme.

+### Profiling

+`he-ring` is instrumented using the framework defined by the Rust library [`tracing`](https://crates.io/crates/tracing).
+Hence, running any `he-ring` functions with an active tracing subscriber will generate corresponding tracing events that the subscriber can use for profiling purposes.
+There are various crates that implement tracing subscribers with profiling functionality.

+For tests within this crate, we use [`tracing-chrome`](https://crates.io/crates/tracing-chrome) which generates Perfetto json trace files (can be displayed by Google Chrome without requiring plugins).
+In particular, if you enable ignored tests and run one of the  `measure_time_`-prefixed test in this crate, this will generate a trace file.
+Of course, this is only included on test builds, in library builds, the parent application is free to configure `tracing` as desired.

 ## Disclaimer